Sabayon/sbi-tasks/README.md

 tag-server            TBD
 repo-remove-pkgs      Create task for remove packages from a specific
                       repository.
+(Only ARM for now). repo-create-pkgs      Create task for force compilation of the packages related to a specific stage and repo.
                       (Only ARM for now).
 ```

 #### Drop packages from a repository